 - Edgeway Rd?
 Fairacres Rd?

 Full rebuilding of these streets (as in the Dutch example) would be expensive.
-But these streets should be given priority at junctions (so the give-way markings should be switched at the junctions of Catherine St with Percy and Charles Sts) and prioritised for resurfacing.
-And some kind of distinctive markings could be put down in a relining — possibly just central cycle symbols, if alternatives are too expensive or novel, though marking too many different kinds of streets with cycle symbols may be counterproductive.
+But these streets should be given priority at junctions (so the give-way markings should be switched at the junctions of Catherine St with Percy and Charles Sts) and, when/if they are resurfaced, provided with a three metre wide central lane in a distinctive colour asphalt, marked with cycle symbols.

 Wikipedia lists names and types of cycle street under the heading 'Bicycle boulevard':